-- Also parodied in the very obscure slasher film Psycho Cop 2, by the titular, well...psycho cop.
+- Also parodied in the very obscure slasher film Psycho Cop Returns, by the titular, well... psycho cop.

 - Parodied in After the Sunset.
 FBI agent Lloyd and his nemesis diamond thief Max catch a shark while fishing together.
 When the shark turns out to be alive, Max gets ready to smash it with a beer crate, when agent Lloyd unloads his revolver into the animal, yelling "YOU HAVE THE RIGHT TO REMAIN SILENT" at the top of his lungs.

-- Parodied to hell and back in the second Police Academy:
+- Parodied to hell and back in Police Academy 2: Their First Assignment:

 Mahoney:You have the right to remain silent.
 The right to a court-appointed attorney.
 You have the right to sing the blues.
 You have the right to cable TV.
 You have the right to sublet.
 You have the right to paint the walls.
 No loud colors.